 October Carillon Recitals Announced

-Recitals are held most Sundays during the academic year at 3 p.m., and can be heard from the Prentiss-Zimmerman Quad on campus or the Irvine Memorial Chapel, which includes the Swoope Carillon and its Barker Tower.
-There is no admission charge, and all are invited.
+Recitals can be heard from the Prentiss-Zimmerman Quad on campus or the Irvine Memorial Chapel, which includes the Swoope Carillon and its Barker Tower.
+Due to COVID-19 protocols, recitals are currently closed to the public but can be heard from neighboring streets adjacent to campus around the Borough of Mercersburg.

-Brinson has been a member of Mercersburg’s music faculty since 2003, and also serves as the Academy’s organist, directs Magalia (the school’s female student a cappella ensemble) and the Chapel Choir, and works with the Chorale.
-He is a member of the American Guild of Organists, the American Choral Directors Association, and an associate member of the GCNA.
-Brinson is a graduate with distinction of both Union Theological Seminary’s School of Sacred Music and Rhodes College; he is experienced in choral arts, organ performance, and music history.
+Brinson, who will give the recital on October 31, has been a member of Mercersburg’s music faculty since 2003, and also serves as the Academy’s organist, directs Magalia and Octet (the school’s male and female student a cappella ensembles) and the Chapel Choir, and works with the Chorale.
+He is the inaugural holder of the school’s Bess Simon Teaching Chair.
+Brinson is a member of the American Guild of Organists, the American Choral Directors Association, and an associate member of the GCNA.
+He is a graduate with distinction of both Union Theological Seminary’s School of Sacred Music and Rhodes College; he is experienced in choral arts, organ performance, and music history.